 For example, we passively observe the relationship birds have with breeze; honey with bees; and even you with deez…nuts in yo mouth < –Sorry I couldn’t resist.
 But you get my point.
 However, that passive observation at some point becomes a conscious one.
 Usually in the form of a realization (the eureka moment) we have when some event or a separate observation triggers that connection.
 Such was the case with me one day while on my way to work when years of casual observation finally eureka’d its way into cognitive existence.
 You see, what was about to board the bus at the next stop was none other than….a hoodrat and her headwrap.

-Now before we continue, for our purposes a ‘hoodrat’ does not mean an ignorant lascivious neighborhood bed wench, but rather an unapologetic socially liberated woman who does not subscribe to the subjugating outdated charm school etiquette, ideologies of class and social mores.
+Now before we continue, for the purposes of this post a ‘hoodrat’ does not mean an ignorant lascivious neighborhood bed wench, but rather an unapologetic socially liberated woman who does not subscribe to the subjugating outdated charm school etiquette, ideologies of class and social mores.
 Neither is she concerned with the silent opinions of others.

 They say never to judge a book by its cover.
 Well, at the risk of seeming a bit on the bourgeois, pompous, and elitist side, experience and common sense has taught me (as well as you) all the wiser when encountering ducks.
 Is it judgmental to associate a complete stranger whom I’ve never seen in action with being a hoodrat because of something as simple as a headscarf?
 Yes.
 Yes it is.
 Allow me to expound in 3…2…